 Safety and Security

-All members of the Sterling community are encouraged to report emergencies and suspicious and criminal activities.
+All members of the Sterling community are encouraged to report emergencies, uninvited visitors, and suspicious and criminal activities.

-- In an emergency, dial 911 and notify the nearest Community Advisor, faculty, or staff member.
+In an emergency, dial 911 and notify the nearest Community Advisor or employee.

-- Report incident to the Dean of Community directly and through an Incident Report.
+Report incident to the Dean of Community directly and through a Community Accountability Report.

-- Suspicious activity should be reported to the nearest Community Advisor, faculty, or staff member.
+Suspicious activity should be reported to the nearest Community Advisor or employee.

 If you are the victim of a crime and do not want to pursue action within the College or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the Dean of Community can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the College can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.

 The guiding philosophy and approach to student conduct and wellbeing at Sterling College is one that encourages compassion, care, and reflection, focusing on student development through individual growth and accountability for behavior.